bookmd/nconf-credstash/README.md

 nconf.use('nconf-credstash', { key: 'KEY' });
 ```

+### Using a docker container.

+To use a credstash on another machine have an environment variable, CREDSTASH_HOST, which can be resolved to the machines IP address set.
+If this exists, credstashApi requests will attempt to ssh into specified machine and run command.

 ### Fetching secrets
 The store provided by `nconf-credstash` supports two ways of fetching secrets: